arangodb/docs/3.6/administration-cluster.md

 The clean way of removing a _DB-Server_ is to first relieve it of all its responsibilities for shards.
 This applies to _followers_ as well as _leaders_ of shards.
-The requirement for this operation is that no collection in any of the databases has a `relicationFactor` greater or equal to the current number of _DB-Servers_ minus one.
+The requirement for this operation is that no collection in any of the databases has a `replicationFactor` greater or equal to the current number of _DB-Servers_ minus one.
 For the purpose of cleaning out `DBServer004` for example would work as follows, when issued to any _Coordinator_ of the cluster: